dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-Intune-android.md

 Before or after enrolling, you may be asked to choose a category that best describes how you use your device.
 Your company support uses this category to help check the apps that you have access to.

-If you get an error while you try to enroll your device in Intune, you can [send enrollment errors to your company support](send-enrollment-errors-to-your-it-admin-android.md).

 **To enroll your Android device:**

 1. Install the free Intune Company Portal app from [Google Play](http://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal).